Jewelry Blog

 What is a Kashmir Sapphire?

-Kashmir sapphires are distinguished by their deep blue hue, often described as “cornflower blue,” and a silky, velvety texture that results from tiny inclusions within the gem.
+Kashmir sapphires can be recognized by their deep blue hue, often described as “cornflower blue,” and a silky, velvety texture that results from tiny inclusions within the gem.
 These inclusions scatter light in a way that gives the stone a soft, glowing appearance.
-Due to their scarcity and exceptional beauty, Kashmir sapphires are some of the most valuable sapphires in the world, sought after by collectors and jewelers alike.

 Expert Guidance for Shopping for a Kashmir Sapphire

-Skip Ahead: Buying Checklist | Proving Origin | Color and Saturation | Clarity and Silk Inclusions | Cuts and Shapes | Prices
+Skip Ahead: Buying Checklist | Proving Kashmir Origin | Color and Saturation | Clarity and Silk Inclusions | Cuts and Shapes | Prices

 1. Checklist for Buying a Kashmir Sapphire